Government Assistance Programs

 Canada Student Grant for Persons with Permanent Disabilities

-By submitting an OSAP application and self-identifying as being a student with a registered permanent disability, you will be considered for the Canada Student Grant for Persons with Permanent Disabilities.
-You can receive this grant every year you are enrolled in post-secondary studies (including studies beyond the undergraduate level), provided you continue to meet the eligibility criteria.
+By submitting an OSAP application and self-identifying as a student with a permanent disability, you will be considered for the Canada Student Grant for Persons with Permanent Disabilities.
+You can receive this grant every year you are enrolled in post-secondary studies, including studies beyond the undergraduate level, provided you continue to meet the eligibility criteria.

 This bursary is designed for students who incur additional educational costs for services or equipment.
-To be considered eligible for this program, you must meet the following requirements;
+To be considered for this program, you must meet the following requirements:

-For more information, or to apply for this program please contact the Student Development Centre.
+For more information or to apply for this program, contact Student Accessibility Services.